skellis46/slipbox/preconceptions and the hermeneutic circle.md

 _consider:_

-- #toread Gadamer, Hans-Georg.
+- Gadamer, Hans-Georg.
 2004.
 Truth and Method.
 2nd rev. edition.
 Trans.
 J. Weinsheimer and D. G. Marshall.
 New York: Crossroad
 - [[internal and external attention]] -- comparing what we know and what we don't yet know to two different states of attention in somatic practices.
 The knowing body, the unknown body.
 - [[search for truth]] -- comparing the pursuit of new understandings (from pre-conceptions) with Ingold
 - [[without symbolic mediation]]